jlapeyre/DotCall.jl/NONEEDTOREADME.md

 ['a', "b", 'c']
 ```

 So the first way was correct.
-In any case, this is clearly the superior syntax
+In any case, this is clearly the superior, intuitive, syntax
 for splitting strings.

-Of course, you have to pay for this intuitive syntax with a performance hit, right?
+Of course, you have to pay for this with a performance hit, right?
 How much is it?

 Let's pick a fast operation, and put it in the middle of a list, and swap parameter order for no reason.